cwi-swat/rascal-eclipse-libraries/README.md

 update site.

 The libraries are in different states of development, as are their licenses.
-The license of these meta-data projects is all BSD.
+The license of these meta-data projects is all BSD..